pink-junkjard/hyperfiddle/README.md

 ![](http://i.imgur.com/4mKpHhw.png)

-App values are graph shaped and can grow to be quite large.
+App-values are graph-shaped and grow to be quite large.
 It is natural to want to store app-values in a database, and create tooling to build these up visually and interactively, which leads us to:

 ### Hyperfiddle.net

-[hyperfiddle.net](http://hyperfiddle.net/) is a WYSIWYG editor for building Hypercrud app-values.
+[hyperfiddle.net](http://hyperfiddle.net/) is a WYSIWYG editor for building Hyperfiddle app-values ("hyperfiddles").
 It is also a better Datomic Console - an interactive query builder, entity explorer and can be attached to an arbitrary Datomic database without changing it.
 It heavily leans on d/with as a transaction staging area, including a notion of branching and discard.

 ![](http://i.imgur.com/v3cmewv.png)